 All transactions with related parties were reviewed and approved by the Audit Committeeand are in accordance with the Policy on Related Party Transaction formulated inaccordance with the provisions of the Companies Act 2013 read with the Rules issuedthereunder along with the Listing Regulations.

 As there were no material related party transactions during the year under reviewdisclosure in AOC-2 is not required.
 The policy on Related Party Transaction as approvedby the Board of Directors has been uploaded on the website of the company at www.ujaas.com

-During the year under review the Company accepted loans from its Whole-time Directorsupto a tune of
+During the year under review Company has not accepted any Deposits from Directors ofthe Company.

 During the year under review there were no frauds reported by the Auditors to theAudit Committee or the Board under section 143(12) of the Companies Act 2013.

-The Secretarial Audit Report for the financial year 2017-18 in prescribed format MR-3is annexed as Annexure 3 to the Boards' Report.
-There are no qualificationsreservations or adverse remarks in the Secretarial Audit Report.
+The Secretarial Audit Report for the financial year 2019-20 in prescribed format MR-3is annexed as Annexure 3 to the Board's Report.
+There are no qualifications reservationsadverse remarks or disclaimers in the Secretarial Audit Report.

 The Board accepted the recommendations of Audit Committee whenever made by theCommittee during the year.